onkar895/NAMASTE-JAVASCRIPT/EPISODE-7/Notes.md

 ![Reference-Image](https://alok722.github.io/namaste-javascript-notes/assets/lexical.jpg)
 ![Reference-Image](https://alok722.github.io/namaste-javascript-notes/assets/lexical2.jpg)

--   Lexical Environment = local memory + lexical env of its parent.
+-   **Lexical Environment** = local memory + lexical env of its parent.
     Hence, Lexical Environement is the local memory along with the lexical environment of its parent.

--   Lexical: In hierarchy, In order
+-   **Lexical**: In hierarchy, In order

 -   Whenever an Execution Context is created, a Lexical environment(LE) is also created and is referenced in the local Execution Context(in memory space).

--   Scope Chain : The process of going one by one to parent and checking for values is called scope chain or Lexcial environment chain.
+-   **Scope Chain** : The process of going one by one to parent and checking for values is called scope chain or Lexcial environment chain.

 ```js
 function a() {